AtelierLibre/AtelierLibre.github.io/_posts/2020-06-17-Density_AreWeAllTalkingAboutTheSameThing.md

 ## Exisiting densities of towns and cities in England and Wales

 An alternative source of information on residential density in England and Wales is the census.
-The 2011 census provides a benchmark of the densities of existing towns and cities (defined as [Built Up Areas](https://www.nomisweb.co.uk/articles/ref/builtupareas_userguidance.pdf) (BUA)).
+The 2011 census provides a benchmark of the densities of existing towns and cities - defined as [Built Up Areas](https://www.nomisweb.co.uk/articles/ref/builtupareas_userguidance.pdf) (BUA).
 A [notebook that accompanies this blog post](https://github.com/AtelierLibre/AtelierLibre.github.io/blob/master/_jupyter/200617_BUA_DwellingDensity.ipynb) processes the data as follows:

 1. Downloads Built Up Area geometry from the Office for National Statistics
 2. Downloads Built Up Area census data from nomis